How to install PHP 5.x on Windows Server 2003 with IIS 6

 Andrew Champion (remove "YourPants" to e-mail) for providing the extension ordering tip, kickstarting me toward HTML-formatted goodness, and helping me test parts of this guide.

-Cody of apparition.Designs for expanding on a couple of steps, providing the major framework for this HTML-formatted guide and helping me test several steps.
+apparition.Designs for expanding on a couple of steps, providing the major framework for this HTML-formatted guide and helping me test several steps.

 Doug Dossett for providing the Application Pool user permission tip